 During the Islamic holy month of Ramadan, practising Muslims will fast from sunrise to sunset for a period of 30 days.
-This InBrief looks at considerations for employers during Ramadan and how they can support their staff.
+This InBrief looks at the issues employers need to be aware of during Ramadan and how they can support their staff.

-What is Ramadan?
+What is Ramadam?